harmen91/nightscout-docker-simple/README.md

 I'm running the nightscout docker container as root alongside other containers without any problems.

+!Important: I have switched off the alarms by default in the docker-compose.yml.
+If this is something you rely on make sure to turn it back on.

 ## Guide

 Install and set up docker and nginx-proxy-manager as per [this guide](https://medium.com/@jmpinney/multiple-wordpress-sites-on-one-server-with-docker-6fb53adc4bfe) , ignore the wordpress bit